shrivastava-26/gif_genrator/README.md

 # 🎨 Random GIF Generator ✅

  A simple and elegant React application to fetch and display random GIFs from the Giphy API.
-Users can click the button to load a new GIF, making the experience fun and interactive.
+Users can click the button to load a new GIF, making the experience fun and interactive

 ## ✨ Features